 Research in management: 1st place.

-The Wirtschaftswoche first published a ranking of the business economists who were strongest in research and of the leading universities in the field of business administration studies in the German-speaking area in 2019.
-The Wirtschaftswoche thus succeeds the Handelsblatt, which had drawn up the management studies ranking in the preceding year.
-In analogy to the Handelsblatt management studies ranking, the HSG again came first in the Wirtschaftswoche in 2020.
+The WirtschaftsWoche first published a ranking of the business economists who were strongest in research and of the leading universities in the field of business administration studies in the German-speaking area in 2019.
+The WirtschaftsWoche thus succeeds the Handelsblatt, which had drawn up the management studies ranking in the preceding year.
+In analogy to the Handelsblatt BWL Ranking 2014, the HSG also ranked first in the WirtschaftsWoche BWL Rankings until 2022.

 Research in economics: 8th place.